projectara/greybus-spec/source/intf_info.rst

 User.
 This information may be used by the AP Module to interact with the CPort User.

-A special control CPort shall be defined for every Interface, and shall be defined to use the *Control Protocol*.
+Greybus Interfaces shall contain a special :ref:`Control CPort
+<glossary-control-cport>`, which as CPort ID zero; the CPort User of
+this CPort shall implement the :ref:`control-protocol`.
+An Interface Manifest shall not contain a CPort Descriptor with id field equal to zero.

 The CPort Descriptor is defined in Table :num:`table-cport-descriptor`.
 The details of these Protocols are